Files, Folders and Streams

 The Benefits of a Semantic File System

 - Faceting.
-This comes in handy especially when applying multiple categories to the same virtual folder – find all images about cats that are also about diet.
+This comes in handy, especially when applying multiple categories to the same virtual folder – find all images about cats that are also about diet.

 - Auto-categorization.
 If your system does autoclassification, then simply by adding the file into the “file system”, the file will be auto-classified and will automatically show up in a magical folder.
-This is a powerful tool for organization that significantly reduces the overhead of curating content.
+This is a powerful tool for organizations that significantly reduces the overhead of curating content.
 It also means that if you have any rules that apply to a particular category, the rule will be performed transparently.

 Implementing a Semantic File System